Five dead as new swarm of tornadoes hit the US

 The National Weather Service said wind speed in Hartland, Minnesota went as high as 177 km/h (110 mph).

-The powerful winds caused minor damage to at least 35-40 homes and left a few businesses severely damaged, said Freeborn County emergency management director Rich Hall.
+The powerful winds caused minor damage to at least 35 to 40 homes and left a few businesses severely damaged, said Freeborn County emergency management director Rich Hall.

 In western Michigan, there were reports of damage to livestock and power outages as strong winds knocked down trees and power lines.